 3. Audio-Technica ATH-M50x

 The Audio-Technica ATH-M50x headphones offers a slight update to the also popular ATH-M50 predecessor.
 The “x” version is essentially the same as the previous ATH-M50, but it comes with three detachable cables, one short, one long, and another coiled.
-These headphones fold for easier packing and come in black, white, and stylish blue with brown leather.
+These headphones fold for easier packing and come in black, white, and a stylish gun metal option.
 The only downside is that the ATH-M50x does not include a cable with an inline mic for using with your phone.
-(If you want to save about $20, you can still find the ATH-M50, which sound as good but have a non-detachable cord.)

 [Check out the Audio-Technica ATH-M50x at Amazon.]